Statement on Inclusion, Diversity, Equity, and Accessibility at Midsommer Fight

 Formation of the IDEA Committee

 In 2020, in response to Black Lives Matter protests and an outcry for more equity in theatres, the company formed an Inclusion, Diversity, Equity, and Accessibility (IDEA) Committee, which actively affects policies and practices.
-The 6-member, 50% BIPOC committee meets regularly to address how to bridge the remaining gaps between Midsommer Flight’s belief that Shakespeare can be for anyone, and its actions in producing plays.
+The 5-member, majority-BIPOC committee meets regularly to address how to bridge the remaining gaps between Midsommer Flight’s belief that Shakespeare can be for anyone, and its actions in producing plays.

 Since August 2020, the company has:

-8. Hosted Director Dialogues events relevant to IDEA goals and topics;
+14. Hosted Director Dialogues events relevant to IDEA goals and topics (2021);

-10. Funded the registration costs for all Midsommer Flight ensemble members to engage in Anti-Racist Theatre Training workshops with Nicole Brewer.
-So far, 13 out of 18 ensemble members have taken this training.
+16. Funded the registration costs for any and all Midsommer Flight ensemble members to engage in Anti-Racist Theatre Training workshops with Nicole Brewer.
+13 out of 18 ensemble members participated in the training (2021).

 Ongoing and future IDEA goals include: